10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

 10. Robert F. Smith, Founder of Vista Equity Partners

 However, Robert's passion for technology led him to found his own global technology investment firm, Vista Equity Partners, in 2000.
-In the following 20 years, he has grown Vista Equity Partners to one of the world's largest private equity firms.
+In the following 20 years, he has grown Vista Equity Partners into one of the world's largest private equity firms.
 Robert has supplemented his finance career with philanthropic acts, including sponsoring scholarships for students to attend Historically Black Colleges and Universities (HBCUs).

 Apply to business schools around the world with the GMAT exam